Prince Leopold, Duke of Albany: Early life

-Leopold was born on 7 April 1853 at Buckingham Palace, London, the eighth child and youngest son of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
-During labour, Queen Victoria chose to use chloroform and thereby encouraged the use of anesthesia in childbirth, recently developed by Professor James Young Simpson.
+Leopold was born at 1:15 pm on 7 April 1853 at Buckingham Palace in London, the eighth child and youngest son of Queen Victoria and Prince Albert.
+During labour, Queen Victoria chose to use chloroform and thereby encouraged the use of anaesthesia in childbirth, recently developed by Professor James Young Simpson.
 The chloroform was administered by John Snow.
 As a son of the British sovereign, the newborn was styled His Royal Highness The Prince Leopold at birth.
-His parents named him Leopold after their common uncle, King Leopold I of Belgium.
+His parents named him after their mutual uncle, King Leopold I of Belgium.

-He was baptised in the Private Chapel of Buckingham Palace on 28 June 1853 by the Archbishop of Canterbury, John Bird Sumner.
+He was baptised in the Private Chapel at Buckingham Palace on 28 June by the Archbishop of Canterbury, John Bird Sumner.
 His godparents were his first cousin once removed, King George V of Hanover; his fourth cousin once removed, Princess William of Prussia; his first cousin once removed, Princess Mary Adelaide of Cambridge; and his maternal uncle by marriage, Prince Ernst of Hohenlohe-Langenburg.

 Leopold inherited the disease haemophilia from his mother, Queen Victoria, and was a delicate child.
-There was speculation during his life that Leopold also had mild epilepsy, like his great-nephew Prince John.
+There was speculation during his life that he also had mild epilepsy, like his great-nephew Prince John.
+Archibald Anderson "Archie" Brown, John Brown's younger brother, became personal valet to Leopold.